 Preheat oven to 350 degrees

-In a large skillet on medium heat, place lean ground beef, add achiote, kosher salt, and ground black pepper, let cook for about 5 minutes and start breaking meat up a little with spatula, add chopped spanish onions, chopped green peppers, chopped, red peppers, let cook for 3-5 minutes breaking meat up further with a spatula.
+In a large skillet on medium heat, place lean ground beef, add achiote, kosher salt, and ground black pepper, let cook for about 5 minutes and start breaking meat up a little with spatula, add chopped Spanish onions, chopped green peppers, chopped, red peppers, let cook for 3-5 minutes breaking meat up further with a spatula.

 Cover baking dish with aluminum foil and bake in middle of oven until hot throughout and bubbly around edges, about 30 minutes.
 Cool for 8- 10 minutes before serving.

-Disclosure: Our Pastelón de Plátano Maduro – Piñón pictured above is a more dry version of the recipe so that you may see the ingredients, it normally has a bit more of a juicy look and feel with a ton of cheese on top, for photo and viewing reasons it has been slightly altered for your viewing pleasure.
-If you would like to have yours turn out as above picture simply drain meat longer and omit 1/2 cup of cheese to last layer.
+Disclosure: My Pastelón de Plátano Maduro – Piñón pictured above is a more dry version of the recipe so that you may see the ingredients, it normally has a bit more of a juicy look and feel with a ton of cheese on top, for photo and viewing reasons it has been slightly altered for your viewing pleasure.
+If you would like to have yours turn out as above picture simply drain meat longer and omit 1/2 cup of cheese to the last layer.

-© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2014.
+© Heidy L. McCallum and The McCallum’s Shamrock Patch, 2012-2013.
 Unauthorized use and/or duplication of this material or photos without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with appropriate and specific direction to the original content.
 You may not copy and paste recipes to share on Social Platforms.